-Rules and Guidelines for Chairmen of Scientific Committees of IUTAM Symposia
+Rules and Guidelines for Chairpersons of Scientific Committees of IUTAM Symposia

 The aim of symposia sponsored by IUTAM is to assemble a group of active scientists within a well-defined field for the development of science within that field.
 In order to achieve an effective communication within this group, it is necessary to limit the number of active participants sufficiently.
 Since all IUTAM Symposia are reserved for invited participants, a limitation can readily be achieved.